top of page

 Enriching Lives Through Music

-As a Music Educator, my goal is to enrich the lives of every student through music and help them discover their musical voice.
-Music is a fundamental part of life and a universally recognized form of expression and communication, regardless of an individual's background, race, or socioeconomic status.
-For this reason, I believe all students should have access to high-quality music education so that they can recognize the importance of all music and be able to express themselves creatively.
-As an educator, I have to guide students through their journey of self-discovery, so they can grow into the best version of themselves that they want to be.
-I hope that through musical enrichment students will be able to develop a sense of integrity for their art, recognize the importance of music within society, and use their creativity to build community.
+As a music educator, my mission is to enrich the life of my students through music and help them discover their musical voice.
+Music is a universally recognized form of expression, communication, and entertainment regardless of an individual's cultural background, race, or socioeconomic status.
+For this reason, all students should have access to high-quality music education and learn how to express themselves creatively through music in their own way.
+I believe that by providing musical enrichment students will be able to develop a sense of value in their art, recognize the importance of music within society, and use music to build communities.

-Music education, in itself, is an art form and a craft, which goes deeper than just teaching music, but delves into the understanding of each student and catering to their personal needs and wants out of their music.
-The systematic instruction of music helps to educate not only the student's mind but also their soul.
-Through their music education, every student should try and not only better their personal musicianship, but also become their best self as well.
-Whether or not the student pursues music as a career or not is not the goal, but the true objective is for them to understand and acknowledge the power of music in life.
-Through dedication, performance, practice, failure, success, hardship, and enjoyment, all students should value music and make it personal to themselves.
-My role as a music educator is to facilitate that growth in each student and help all students regardless of their race, gender, or socioeconomic status, to develop a voice in music, so they can use that voice to advocate themselves and change the world around them.
+Music education is an art form and craft that goes deeper than just teaching students music.
+Music educators must understand each student and be equipped with ways to enrich their musical journey and achieve success.
+This can lead to students uncovering joy in improving their personal musicianship or the joy of finding people to connect with.
+Whether or not the student pursues music as a career is not the goal, but music should be a part of each student's learning so that they have a well-rounded education.
+Through dedication, performance, practice, failure, success, hardship, and joy, all students should value music and make it personal to themselves.
+My role as a music educator is to facilitate that growth in each student and help them develop their musical voice, so they can use that voice to advocate for themselves and change the world around them.

 Philosophy: About